-You may have noticed that over time, objects made of copper, bronze, and related metals start to turn a different color.
+You may have noticed that over time, objects made of copper, brass, bronze, and various other related metals start to turn a different color.

-This is known as patina, a tarnish that forms on the surface of such materials.
+This is most of the time caused by patina, which is a type of tarnish that forms on the surface of such materials.

 What’s the Difference Between Tarnish and Patina?